nguyen8amk1/My_Own_Philosophy_of_Everything/toolbox/docker.md

                 metadata,
                 default command to run, ...

+            Made up of different layers
+                1. Parent image:
+                    Includes the OS & run-time environment
+                The rest of the layers is about modifying the parent image to suit our needs
+                    2. source code
+                    3. dependencies
+                    4. ...
+                vd:
+                    FROM node:17-alpine #parent image -> 1st layer

+                    WORKDIR /app # set the working directory

+                    COPY . . # copy the source code in the current folder to the working dir

+                    RUN npm install # install the dependencies AT BUILD TIME -> RUN command at build time

+                    EXPOSE 4000 (Set which ports the container should expose to the machine)

+                    CMD ["node", "app.js"] # command to run at RUN TIME

         Dockerfile:
             contains script of instructions
+            -> all the COMMANDS a user could CALL ON THE COMMAND LINE to assemble an image.
+            + format:
+                INTRUCTION arguments
+            Docker file instructions run in order

+            Start with:
+                FROM <parent image>

     Share Docker images:
         -> images is shared through Docker registry
         vd: Docker Hub (kinda github but for images) - the default